pk-fr/yakpro-po/README.md

 ### YAK Pro - Php Obfuscator Obfuscation Main Features:

 - Removes all comments, indentation, and generates a single line program file.
-- Scrambles :
+- Scramble names for:
-  - Variable names.
+  - Variables.
-  - Function names.
+  - Functions.
-  - Constant names.
+  - Constants.
-  - Class names.
+  - Classes.
-  - Property names.
+  - Properties.
-  - Method names.
+  - Methods.
 - Recursivly obfuscates a project's directory.
-- Makefile like, timestamps based mechanism, to re-obfuscate only files thaht were changed since last obfuscation.
+- Makefile like, timestamps based mechanism, to re-obfuscate only files that were changed since last obfuscation.
 - Many configuration options thats let you have **full control** of what is obfuscated within your project!